-A person who is of Aboriginal or Torres Strait Islander descent may be referred by their GP for follow-up allied health services under items 81300 to 81360 when the GP has undertaken a health assessment and identified a need for follow-up allied health services.
+A person who is of Aboriginal or Torres Strait Islander descent may be referred by their GP for follow-up allied health services under items 81300 to 81360 when the GP has undertaken a health assessment or a Health Care Home shared care plan and identified a need for follow-up allied health services.

-These items are similar to the individual allied health items (items 10950 to 10970) available to patients who have a chronic or terminal medical condition and complex care needs and have a GP Management Plan and Team Care Arrangements prepared by their GP.
+These items are similar to the individual allied health items (items 10950 to 10970) available to patients who have a chronic or terminal medical condition and complex care needs and have a GP Management Plan and Team Care Arrangements or a Health Care Home shared care plan prepared by their GP.
 However items 81300 to 81360 provide an alternative referral pathway for Aboriginal or Torres Strait Islander people to access allied health services.
-If a patient meets the eligibility criteria for individual allied health services under the Chronic Disease Management items and for follow-up allied health services, they can access both sets of services and are eligible for up to ten allied health services under Medicare per calendar year.
+If a patient meets the eligibility criteria for individual allied health services under the Chronic Disease Management items or the Health Care Home shared care plan and for follow-up allied health services, they can access both sets of services and are eligible for up to ten allied health services under Medicare per calendar year.